A Perfect Storm: First-Nature Geography and Economic Development: Population results

 \subsection{Doubly robust estimates}

 This section contains estimates based on the doubly-robust multi-period did estimator from \cite{Callaway2021did}.
 Table \ref{tab:cs_estimates} shows the results.
 As is default in their implementation, the first period is the reference.
 As consequence, the reference year here is 1787 rather than 1801 from the rest of my paper.
 To address concern over balance, covariates are included.
 The doubly robust method combines a propensity score and an outcome regression and is consistent if either of these are correctly specified \citep{Santanna2020DRDID}.
 Column 1 shows results without covariates.
-Column 2 shows results including covariates (Occupation, Young children per woman and number of people in different age groups).
-Column 3 also includes the pre-event population as a covariate.
+Column 2 shows results including pre-treatment covariates (occupation, young children per woman, and number of people in different age groups).